6/23/2025

 Because many experts in the field interpret it differently, balanced literacy is difficult to define, and implementation can vary greatly from classroom to classroom.
 For most balanced literacy educators, the term refers to teaching reading in a way that meets students’ needs while also promoting a love of reading.

 Balanced literacy can be described as a “little bit of everything” approach that incorporates some good ideas and practices as it strives for a laudable goal.
 It can help many students discover a love of reading.
-However, because it may or may not include phonics and other evidence-based concepts, and because it lacks the structured, explicit instruction and content needed for students with learning disabilities like dyslexia, it will never work for every student.
+However, because it may or may not include phonics and other evidence-based concepts and lacks the structured, explicit instruction and content needed for students with learning disabilities like dyslexia, it will never work for every student.

 Despite balanced literacy being the most popular literacy method used during the last few decades, national reading scores continue to dip, and educators are leaning into research that supports Structured Literacy.
+Most students need explicit and direct instruction in foundational reading skills (and not just phonics).
+Balanced literacy will only help 30% of students become successful readers without additional intervention.

 Is the Science of Reading Better Than Balanced Literacy?